MANAGEMENT DISCUSSIONS AND ANALYSIS

 NUMBER OF MEETINGS OF THE BOARD

-STATEMENT ON DECLARATION GIVEN BY INDEPENDENT DIRECTOR'S UNDER SECTION 149 (6) OFCOMPANIES ACT 2013
+STATEMENT ON DECLARATION GIVEN BY INDEPENDENT DIRECTORS UNDER SECTION 149 (6) OFCOMPANIES ACT 2013

 The Company has obtained declaration from the Independent Director's that they meet thecriteria of Independence as provided in section 149 (6) of the Companies Act 2013.

 Pursuant to Section 134 (3)(c) and 134 (5) of the Companies Act 2013 the Board ofDirectors hereby state that;

 1. In the presentation of the Annual accounts applicable standards have been followedand there are no material departures.

-2. The Directors have selected such accounting policies and apply them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company as at 31 "March 2019 and profit /loss for the Company forthe year ended 31st March 2019.
+2. The Directors have selected such accounting policies and apply them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company as at 31st March 2020 and profit /Loss for the Company for the year ended 31st March 2020.

-3. The Directors have taken proper and sufficient care in the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities.
+3. The Directors have taken proper and sufficient care in the maintenance of adequateaccounting records in accordance with the provisions of the Act for safe guarding theassets of the Company and for preventing and detecting fraud and other irregularities.